microsoft/FluidFramework/experimental/dds/tree2/src/feature-libraries/editable-tree-2/README.md

     Note that all of the untyped APIs are boxed since generic users may need to inspect the schema of these layers to interpret them.
     For schema aware code, usually the unboxed version provide everything thats needed when reading the tree, but passing data into another API, or doing editing, access to these intermediate layers, bia the `boxed` version can sometimes be necessary.

+    This could could be split up to separate reading and editing APIs.

 -   JavaScript object focused use.
     This includes use-cases like passing the tree to generic javascript object processing libraries like `JSON.stringify`, nodes's `assert.deepEqual`, some structural clone implementations, [JMESPath](https://jmespath.org/) and many others.